vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 The [TWG](https://debank.com/profile/0x9d5df30f475cea915b1ed4c0cca59255c897b61b) is tasked with managing liquidity and treasury operations.
 Liquidity operations include deploying funds to various protocols, which can generate multiple income streams.
 Most income is derived from yield farming.
 The following is a rundown of the major TWG activities:

-* ~$469k of TWG funds sit in the [DOLA/INV](https://app.balancer.fi/#/ethereum/pool/0x441b8a1980f2f2e43a9397099d15cc2fe6d3625000020000000000000000035f) Balancer pool staked on [Aura Finance](https://app.aura.finance/#/).
+* Roughly $469k of TWG funds sit in the [DOLA/INV](https://app.balancer.fi/#/ethereum/pool/0x441b8a1980f2f2e43a9397099d15cc2fe6d3625000020000000000000000035f) Balancer pool staked on [Aura Finance](https://app.aura.finance/#/).
 This is further incentivized via their vote-locked Aura position (~$204k).
 Some of the earned $BAL rewards are swapped for $AURA ([example](https://etherscan.io/tx/0x2a038f4b67cd176b0c778323cb689920a31c3ff5fb391fa1f9f08787549ed4b6)).
-* About ~$217k in CVX is vote-locked CVX on Convex, boosting their pool.
+* About $217k in CVX is vote-locked CVX on Convex, boosting their pool.
 The earned $CRV is mostly kept and currently the second largest position in their treasury (after USDC).
 * The TWG also deposited some $WBTC, $ETH, and $YFI into Frontier, in order to provide exit liquidity for attack-affected users.

 The majority of the income used to refund their debt is generated via their Olympus Pro [bonding service](https://www.inverse.finance/bonds).
 By selling $INV at a discount, the treasury is buying $DOLA as well as INV-DOLA Sushi LP tokens.
 The $DOLA purchased this way is transferred back to their [main treasury](https://platform.arkhamintelligence.com/explorer/address/0x926dF14a23BE491164dCF93f4c468A50ef659D5B) via the [BondsManager](https://etherscan.io/address/0x9de7b925247c9bd98ecee5abb7ea06a4aa7d13cd) contract.
 From there it is used to cover operational expenses and to fund the two repayment contracts mentioned above.